-A large sillouhette emerged from the darkside of a planetoid in the Tempest Sigma system, on the boundry of the Tempest Ridge, right on the edge of known space.
+A large silhouette emerged from the dark side of a planetoid in the Tempest Sigma system, on the boundary of the Tempest Ridge, right on the edge of known space.
 As they grew closer, smaller shadows were cast on the debris fields scattered in open space, they were the escorts.

-A brilliant terminator of light unvieled the lead silloette, moving quickly across its surface as the 2-million ton Endeavour-class Battlecruiser entered visible space, reflecting light from Sigma's bright main-sequence star.
+A brilliant terminator of light unveiled the lead silhouette, moving quickly across its surface as the 1.2-million ton Endeavour-class Battlecruiser entered visible space, reflecting light from Sigma's bright main-sequence star.
 Followed shortly by several escorting EC91 Hammerhead corvettes, maintaining a close formation around the larger capital ship.

 "Hunter Group.
 This is Eridonia's Hope.
 We have arrived at checkpoint Huntress.
 Maintain formation, watch your spacing and keep an eye on scanners."
 Captain Raiko's voice crackled over the intercom, broadcasting to Hunter Group; a detachment of the Federal Navy's 1st Rapid Reaction Fleet.

 "Our intelligence indicates a Federal Navy outpost stopped transmitting in this area approximately quarter-cycle prior to now.
 Details are strictly need-to-know.
 I know we didn't have time for a full briefing before deployment so just stick to the books.
 You know how it works: command isn't deploying the Big Guns if this isn't serious."
 Captain Marcus Raiko, of the Endeavour-S2A-class Battlecruiser, Eridonia's Hope, looked back to his bridge staff, before placing the intercom back on the console.

 "We have a job to find out what's going on here, and that is what we are going to do."